Mody Maor

-Mody Maor (מודי מאור; born 27 June 1985) is an Israeli-American professional basketball coach for the Nagasaki Velca of the Japanese B.League.
+Mody Maor (מודי מאור; born June 27, 1985) is an American-Israeli basketball coach currently working as an assistant for the Dallas Mavericks of the National Basketball Association (NBA).
+He was previously the head coach of the Nagasaki Velca in the Japanese B.League from 2024 until 2026.

 Early life

 Maor was born in Los Angeles and moved to Israel when he was eight.
 He began his national service at the age of 18.
-He joined the Special Forces and was an officer for the final three years of his five-year term in the army.
+He joined the Special Forces and was an officer for the final three years of his five-year term in the military.
 He embarked on a career as a professional basketball coach in 2012.

 Coaching career

 In 2019, Maor joined the New Zealand Breakers of the Australian National Basketball League as an assistant coach under Dan Shamir.
 In 2022, he was elevated to head coach of the Breakers.
 He guided the Breakers to the 2022–23 NBL grand final series, where they lost 3–2 to the Sydney Kings.
-On 23 May 2024, he quit as Breakers head coach to pursue a coaching opportunity in Asia.
-Maor is heading to Japan to become the head coach of Nagasaki Velca in Japan's B.League on a two-year deal.
+On May 23, 2024, he left the Breakers to pursue a coaching opportunity in Asia.
+Maor was hired in Japan to become the head coach of Nagasaki Velca in the B.League on a two-year deal.
+On May 10, 2026, it was announced that Maor was hired by head coach Dusty May and the University of Michigan to serve as an assistant coach for the defending national champion Wolverines.
+Maor was hired by the Dallas Mavericks in July 2026, as an assistant coach.